Find Posts By Topic

 Seattle Histories: Seattle “The City of Clocks”

-Seattle “The City of Clocks” By Mark Mendez Mayer It is because of my great-uncle, Joseph Mayer, that Seattle began to be called the “City of Clocks.”
+Seattle “The City of Clocks” By Mark Mendez Mayer It is because of my great-great-uncle, Joseph Mayer, that Seattle began to be called the “City of Clocks.”
 By 1935, he had made over 100 street clocks in Seattle.
 At least 40 of those stood at one point in or around… [ Keep reading ]